bruceravel/demeter/documentation/Athena/process/index.rst

 with a tool specially designed for the data processing chore.

-You can work on more than one data group in any tool without having to return to the main menu.
-Clicking on a group label in the group list will make that group current, display parameters appropriate to the data processing tool, sometimes plotting the data in some appropriate manner.
+You can work on more than one data group in any tool without having to return to the main menu.  :mark:`leftclick,..` Clicking on a group label in the group list will make that group current, display parameters appropriate to the data processing tool, sometimes plotting the data in some appropriate manner.

 When you are finished using the data processing tool, you can press the button labeled :button:`Return to the main window,light`.
 Doing so